agmcarthur/Biochem-3BP3/Lab_2_Gene_Finding/README.md

 ![TBLAST Search Settings](searchset.jpg)

+**Record your TBLASTN Request ID (RID) so you don't loose your results (expires after 24 hours)**

 **Question #1.
 How many HSPs in your best BLAST hit?**

 **Question #2.
 How many possible P450 genes did your search identify?
 What was your cut-off?**

-Once you have generated a list of possible P450 genes in *Carcharodon carcharias*, enter the number of HSPs and contig number of the top BLAST hit into the class spreadsheet so we can generate a master list from all queries.
+Once you have generated a list of possible P450 genes in *Carcharodon carcharias* based on your query, enter the number of HSPs and contig accession of your **top BLAST hit** into the class spreadsheet so we can generate a master list from all queries.

 **Question #3.
 What is the class’ prediction of the number of P450 genes in this genome based on the best BLAST hits?**